The best way to find housing on the island is to check the newspaper, online listings, local publications, and ask everyone you know who lives here.

 While searching for housing, note that the following areas are all within a 40 minute drive from where classes are held (closest to furthest): Princeville, Hanalei, Kilauea, Moloa’a, Anahola, Kapa’a/Kapahi, Wailua.

 Suggestions for short term stay till you find something more permanent:

 All are in Kapaa (about 40 min. drive from class)

 Camping: There are many wonderful beaches here.
 Camping is permitted on some of them.
 You’ll need to get a camp permit.
 There is a 60-day cumulative limit per year on camping and a max of 2 weeks at a time.
 During the 2 weeks you have to leave one night/week for maintenance. $3/night/person.
 Free for residents.
 Call 808-241-4463 for more info.
-The closest campgrounds to us are Anini beach to the north, and Anahola Beach to the south.
-Each is about 5 – 10 miles away.
+The closest campground to us is Anini beach to the north, about 5 – 10 min away.
 Go to the Parks & Rec. website for more info and to download application for permits.